Buy a residential investment property through your SMSF

 Not sure where to start?

-Rules for Residential Property in an SMSF
+Rules for Purchasing Residential Investment Property in an SMSF

 1. Sole Purpose Test